Review:

 Key Features

-- Coming-of-age themes
+- Coming of age themes

-- Rebellion against societal norms
+- Critique of societal norms

-- Critique of phoniness and superficiality
+- Exploration of adolescence and identity

 Pros